BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ## Index types by structure

-Using <a href="https://www.postgresql.org/docs/current/indexes-types.html" target="_blank">PostgreSQL</a> as our reference for various index types.
+Using <a href="https://www.postgresql.org/docs/current/indexes-types.html">PostgreSQL</a> as our reference for various index types.

 ### B-tree

-**Most databases (PostgreSQL, MySQL, MongoDB, SQLite) support <a href="https://en.wikipedia.org/wiki/B-tree" target="_blank">B-tree</a> index and it is by far the most commonly used data structure for indexing.** That is because of its good performance characteristics - *O(log<sub>n</sub>)* - for both equality and range search operations.
+**Most databases (PostgreSQL, MySQL, MongoDB, SQLite) support <a href="https://en.wikipedia.org/wiki/B-tree">B-tree</a> index and it is by far the most commonly used data structure for indexing.** That is because of its good performance characteristics - *O(log<sub>n</sub>)* - for both equality and range search operations.
 The ability to use range operations means that data needs to be comparable and sortable, which in turn means that this index can be used to support and speed up sorting operations as well.
-B-tree is a <span class="nowrap">self-balancing</span> tree data structure, with a variable number of children per node (as opposed to 2 children per node <a href="https://en.wikipedia.org/wiki/Binary_tree" target="_blank">binary tree</a>). <a href="https://use-the-index-luke.com/sql/anatomy/the-tree" target="_blank">It looks something like this</a>:
+B-tree is a <span class="nowrap">self-balancing</span> tree data structure, with a variable number of children per node (as opposed to 2 children per node <a href="https://en.wikipedia.org/wiki/Binary_tree">binary tree</a>). <a href="https://use-the-index-luke.com/sql/anatomy/the-tree">It looks something like this</a>:
 ```
              (10|22)
              /     \